godfreybwaira/shani-php/README.md

 # Shani Web Application Framework

-Shani is an open source web framework designed to enable fast application development with minimal efforts while performance, security, creativity and modern web development practices coexists.
+**Shani** is an open source web framework designed to enable fast application development with minimal efforts while performance, security, creativity and modern web application development practices coexists.

+## Use Cases

+Use **Shani** to build cilent-side or server-side application.
+You can also use your favorite front-end framework while **Shani** stands on back-end, or vice versa.

 ## Main Features